 Answer: Actually for this kind of trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
-As the trek is technically difficult, if you have about little experience about climbing or mountaineering experience would be better.Question: What kind of accommodation can I expect on Dhaulagiri base camp trekking?
+As the trek is technically difficult if you have about the little experience about climbing or mountaineering experience would be better.Question: What kind of accommodation can I expect on Dhaulagiri base camp trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and Tented accommodation during the trekking routes.
 However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?

-Answer: During the tented camping days trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for shower along Dhaulagiri trekking?
+Answer: During the tented camping days trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for a shower along Dhaulagiri trekking?

-Answer: As you are in camping trekking, we provide you hot water bucket then you will take bucket shower.Question: How do I get drinking water on Dhaulagiri Trekking?
+Answer: As you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on Dhaulagiri Trekking?

 Answer: During the trekking route there are all places tea shops (except 3 days) where you can able to buy mineral water and you can buy it for drinking water but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in camp site/along the way.Question: Can I charge my digital camera or other batteries on my trip?